Statuses in Latin with translation. Quotes in Latin with translation

 [Tsedant arma toge!]

-Let the weapons give way to the toga!
-(Let war be replaced by peace.)
+Let the weapon give way to the toga!
+(Let peace replace war.)

-The wedge is knocked out by a wedge.
+The wedge is knocked out by the wedge.

 23. Cognosce te ipsum.